onespacemedia/cms/docs/helpers.md

 You do not have to do anything other than inherit from OnlineBase for this to work; objects that are not online are automatically excluded from querysets via a custom manager, `OnlineBaseManager`.
 We will go into more detail about that [elsewhere](publication-control.md).

+`OnlineBase` implements a `get_preview_url()` method that generates a secret URL at which an object can be previewed by non-administrative users.
+We use this in our [OSM Jet](https://github.com/onespacemedia/osm-jet) admin skin to generate a "click to copy public preview URL" function.
+If your object does not implement a `get_absolute_url()` method, this method will return None.

 `cms.admin.OnlineBaseAdmin` is the companion `ModelAdmin` for this model; derivatives of OnlineBase should probably inherit from this for their user model.
 It defines `PUBLICATION_FIELDS`, which you can use on your model's admin thusly:

 ```python